-Aunt Hazel offered a timeless lesson about love.
+Aunt Hazel's letter was a gift to me about my parents and timeless love.
 I don’t share her words easily outside the family.
 They are beyond precious to me.
 I hope you find them meaningful, too.

-with a stranger of a different culture and religion.
+with a stranger of a different-to-them culture and religion.

-They did their utmost to break up the relationship.
+They did their best break up the young couple.

 wrote to her niece